 Let us advise you on how to stay calm and avoid cabin fever.
 Let us give you entertainment recommendations.
 Let us give you constant updates on the squirrel vs. bird war happening right outside our window.
 Let us not talk about the C word at all.
 And most of all, let us take all of the proceeds from this podcast and spread it amongst charities that are helping those who are hit hardest by this quarantine.

-Laura Mayer is Co-Founder and Chief Operating Officer at Three Uncanny Four Productions.
+Laura Mayer is Head of Creative and Editorial at Three Uncanny Four Productions.
 Based in Brooklyn, Laura runs the company’s day-to-day operations, manages overall production and creative strategy, and supports the business’s creative content development.

 Previously, Laura served as Executive Producer for Show Development at Stitcher, where she was responsible for the development, production, and launch of new podcasts for the company’s comedy-focused Earwolf network and Stitcher label.
 At Stitcher she created, developed, and Executive Produced the first season of The Dream podcast.
 She also worked at Panoply Media, where she served as the Managing Producer for all podcast production and launched dozens of shows, including the first season of Revisionist History.
 Laura started her career at WNYC, New York Public Radio, where she held several production roles for nationally distributed programs.